thundergnat/App-pixelpick/README.md

 #### Non-interactive: (Get the color of the pixel at 100, 200)

-    pixel-pick 100 200
+    pixel-pick 100 200 (--distance=Int)

-If invoked with X, Y coordinates, runs non-interactive.
+If invoked with X, Y coordinates, (--distance parameter optional) runs non-interactive.
 Gets the pixel color at that coordinate and exits immediately, doing the partial cleanup as you would get from Control-Z.

 #### Non-interactive, quiet: (Get the RGB values of the pixel at 100, 200)